rtaylor777/ps_cmd_rev_shell/README.md

 Additionally, this time it shows nothing in the Network Operations section of the cloud console.

 To use PlinkPowerLine.vbs you will will need to edit the script and put in your attacking IP address as well as the -hostkey value.
 You can get the -hostkey value by running the plink command in -batch mode but without specifying the -hostkey.
 It will error out and display the attackers hostkey value.
-In my case it was the colon separated hexadecimal text following the neame ssh-ed25518.
+In my case it was the colon separated hexadecimal text following the name ssh-ed25518.
 You can do this on a Windows host that you control because unless you regenerate your ssh host keys your host key should remain the same.
 For the plink command you will also need to replace 'test' with a username from your attacking machine and that user's password.

 ## General Troubleshooting